-- Select the mode for choosing machining positions - The Graphics window is active for position selection.
+- Select the mode for choosing machining positions - > The Graphics window is active for position selection.

-- Select the icon - > The control opens a pop-up window in which you can filter bore holes (full circles) by size. - Configure the filter settings if required and press the OK button to confirm Further information: "Filter settings", Page 463 - > The control loads the selected positions into the List View window (displays a point symbol). - ▶ If necessary you can also deselect elements that you already selected by clicking the element in the Graphics window again, but this time while pressing the CTRL key - Alternative: Select the element in the List View window and press the DEL key - Alternative: Click the icon to deselect all selected elements - Save the selected machining positions to the clipboard of the control so that you can then insert them as a positioning block with cycle call in a Klartext program
+- ▶ Select the icon - > The control opens a pop-up window in which you can filter bore holes (full circles) by size. - Configure the filter settings if required and press the OK button to confirm Further information: "Filter settings", Page 478 - > The control loads the selected positions into the List View window (displays a point symbol). - ▶ If necessary you can also deselect elements that you already selected by clicking the element in the Graphics window again, but this time while pressing the CTRL key - ► Alternative: Select the element in the List View window and press the DEL key - Alternative: Click the icon to deselect all selected elements - Save the selected machining positions to the clipboard of the control so that you can then insert them as a positioning block with cycle call in a Klartext program

-- The control displays a pop-up window in which you can select the target directory, a file name, and the file type. - Confirm the entry - The control saves the contour program to the selected directory. - ► If you want to select more machining positions, press the Cancel Selected Elements icon and select as described above
+- ► Alternative: Save the selected machining positions in a point file - The control displays a pop-up window in which you can select the target directory, a file name, and the file type.

+- Confirm the entry - The control saves the contour program to the selected directory.

+If you want to select more machining positions, press the Cancel Selected Elements icon and select as described above